Jekwwer/common-docs/README.md

 ## Current Contents

-- `LICENSE`: Template for licensing your project.
 - `CODE_OF_CONDUCT.md`: Community standards for participation.
+- `LICENSE`: The most common license in my repositories.

 ## Usage